Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: System Model and Notation

 \section{System Model and Notation}

 We use the standard model for the $K$-user interference channel with single-antenna transmitters and receivers,

-where $X_{j}$ denotes the signal transmitted by transmitter $j$ under an average transmit power constraint, $Z_{i}$ denotes the additive white Gaussian noise at receiver $i$, $H_{i,j}$ denotes the channel gain coefficient from transmitter $j$ to receiver $i$, and ${\cal N}_{i}$ denotes the set of interferers at receiver $i$ (neighbors in the connectivity graph).
+where $X_{j}$ denotes the signal transmitted by transmitter $j$ under an average transmit power constraint, $Z_{i}$ denotes the additive white Gaussian noise at receiver $i$, $H_{i,j}$ denotes the channel gain coefficient from transmitter $j$ to receiver $i$, and ${\cal N}_{i}$ denotes the the set of transmitters that can be heard at receiver $i$ (neighbors in the connectivity graph including itself).
 All channel coefficients that are not identically zero are assumed to be drawn from a continuous joint distribution.
 Finally, it is assumed that global channel state information is available at all transmitters and receivers.